AriFordsham/GHCWiki/event-log/live-monitoring.md

     | Partial (B.ByteString -> Decoder a)

       -- | The parse succeeded and produced the given 'Header'.
-    | Done !B.ByteString !ByteOffset a
+    | DoneH !B.ByteString !ByteOffset a

 -- | An incremental decoder for a sequence.
 It accepts input incrementally